e35zhang/property-testing-skill/README.md

-# property-testing-skill

 ---
 name: property-first-testing
 description: Design tests (and the architecture they protect) by formal decomposition instead of by feature.
 Use when asked to write tests, design a test strategy, model a component's correctness, decide what to test, or review a test suite.
-Turns "write tests for X" into a workflow — decompose X into orthogonal properties, write one basis test per property proving it in isolation, then write TLA+-style span tests proving every reachable composition preserves the invariants.
+Turns "write tests for X" into a workflow — decompose X into orthogonal properties, write one basis test per property proving it in isolation, then write TLA+-style span tests or property testing libraries proving every reachable composition preserves the invariants.
 Counters the default failure mode where an LLM emits happy-path, data-flow, feature-shaped tests that assert outputs instead of properties.

-author: Enting Zhang
 ---

 # Property-First Testing